ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

 .. glossary::

+   advect
+      To transport substances in the atmostphere by :term:`advection`.

+   advection
+      According to the American Meteorological Society (AMS) `definition <https://glossary.ametsoc.org/wiki/Advection>`__, advection is "The process of transport of an atmospheric property solely by the mass motion (velocity field) of the atmosphere."
+In common parlance, advection is movement of atmospheric substances that are carried around by the wind.

    AQM
    Air Quality Model
-      The AQM is a UFS Application that dynamically couples the Community Multiscale Air Quality (:term:`CMAQ`) model with the UFS Weather Model through the :term:`NUOPC` Layer to simulate temporal and spatial variations of atmospheric compositions (e.g., ozone and aerosol compositions).
+      The `AQM <https://github.com/NOAA-EMC/AQM>`__ is a UFS Application that dynamically couples the Community Multiscale Air Quality (:term:`CMAQ`) model with the UFS Weather Model through the :term:`NUOPC` Layer to simulate temporal and spatial variations of atmospheric compositions (e.g., ozone and aerosol compositions).
 The CMAQ, treated as a column chemistry model, updates concentrations of chemical species (e.g., ozone and aerosol compositions) at each integration time step.
-The transport terms (e.g., advection and diffusion) of all chemical species are handled by the UFS Weather Model as tracers.
+The transport terms (e.g., :term:`advection` and diffusion) of all chemical species are handled by the UFS Weather Model as :term:`tracers`.

    ATM
-      The Weather Model configuration that runs the standalone atmospheric model only.
+      The Weather Model configuration that runs only the standalone atmospheric model.

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (:term:`NWP`) along with a framework that connects the physics to the host forecast model.